BG3-Community-Library-Team/bg3-community/Tutorials/Visual/outfitBuilder-shapeKeys.md

 ## What is Outfit Builder?

 Outfit Builder is a tool created to help refit meshes between body types.
-The included Blender file, `body_templates.blend`, contains the necessary shape keys to convert between vanilla body types.
+The included Blender file, `body_templates.blend`, contains the necessary shape keys to convert between most vanilla body types.

 ## Creating your own Shape Keys